Mixed Media

 My work illustrates this classic rule of geometry.
 The script I wrote came from 九章算术 (The Nine Chapters on the Mathematical Art), which explains this theorem in classical Chinese.
 Through the lines, I would like to celebrate art and science, bring a fragment of history to contemporary life, and connect western and eastern cultures through our shared wisdom.

-VII.
 Everlasting / 天长地久

 天长地久。天地所以能长且久者,以其不自生,故能长生。